 Corporation for National and Community Service

-The mission of AmeriCorps NCCC is to strengthen communities and develop leaders through direct, team-based national and community service.
-In partnership with non-profits-secular and faith based, local municipalities, state governments, federal government, national or state parks, Indian Tribes and schools members complete service projects throughout the region they are assigned.
+AmeriCorps National Civilian Community Corps (NCCC) AmeriCorps NCCC strengthens communities and develops leaders through direct, team-based national and community service.
+In partnership with non-profits-secular and faith based-local municipalities, state governments, federal government, national and state parks, Indian tribes, and schools, members complete service projects throughout the region they are assigned.

 - Click the name of a course/exam to see the course/exam description.